deathworlders/online/content/book/deathworlders/chapter-33-metadyskolia.md

 All that added up to make the Pit, as it was more commonly known, feel like a prison yard.

 But none of that was Powell’s focus.
 He was watching the Whitecrest officers and the cherries suffer through the loving attentions of Warhorse and Baseball, while Rebar and Titan prepared for the classwork to begin a couple weeks forward.
-Snapfire was already hard at work planning for the field exercises, Righteous, Starfall and Highland were plotting on the combat scenarios...
-The Lads were certainly keeping busy in anticipation of Whitecrest’s success.
+Snapfire was already hard at work planning for the field exercises, Righteous, Starfall and Highland were plotting on the combat scenarios...The Lads were certainly keeping busy in anticipation of Whitecrest’s success.
 It was hard *not* to.
 But if Powell was honest with himself, he was a bit conflicted.

 On the one hand, the Whitecrest were *game* and there was no denying that.
 They took their suffering with a stoic reserve and a quiet dignity that anyone with half a brain would find impressive.
 Nor were they pushovers.
 Small though they may be, they had hard and fit bodies under that long, silky fur, and a good, practiced eye could see that, plain as day.